Student working on robot

 Biomechanics and Human Motion Analysis Lab

-The Biomechanics and Human Motion Analysis Lab is where our students get hands on experience learning about the musculoskeletal system, including biomechanics of tissues, structures, and joints.
+The Biomechanics and Human Motion Analysis Lab is where our students get hands-on experience learning about the musculoskeletal system, including biomechanics of tissues, structures, and joints.
 Motion capture technology tracks detailed human motion and can model gait, wheelchair use, sports, and upper body movements.
-The laboratory includes a motion capture system, force platform, Wireless Electromyography system and a full-featured mechanical testing machine.
+In addition to the motion capture system, the laboratory includes a force platform, wireless electromyography system and a full-featured mechanical testing machine.

 Biomaterials and Tissue Engineering Laboratory

-The Biomaterials and Tissue Engineering Lab is where our undergraduate students are introduced to biomaterials and tissue engineering.
-It uses a unique combination of biomaterials fabrication, characterization, and cell-culture techniques to assess the role of biomaterials in various clinical and biological applications.
-The lab includes a fully functional biosafety cabinet class II, water-jacketed incubator for cell culture, 6 optical microscopes, one fluorescence microscope and materials for bio-fabrication.
+The Biomaterials and Tissue Engineering Lab uses a unique combination of biomaterials fabrication, characterization, and cell-culture techniques to assess the role of biomaterials in various clinical and biological applications.
+The lab includes a fully functional biosafety cabinet class II, water-jacketed incubator for cell culture, six optical microscopes, one fluorescence microscope and materials for bio-fabrication.

 UWM students have a wealth of additional resources available to them within the College of Engineering & Applied Science.
 From computer labs and tutoring resources to teaching labs and spaces to create or collaborate.
 Details here.